-- Students tracking cards will be attached to all accelerants semester reports highlighting missed acceleration criteria. - Warning letter will be sent to parents by the ACo after each assessment, if the student achieves less than 75% - One term probation is actioned with written notification signed by Aco & HoC. - If the student does not perform after the one term probation, they will be managed out and not be able to re enter the program. - Individual adjustment plan will be developed by the Aco/HoTL to ensure that an enrichment plan is catering for the individual student exiting the program.
+- Students tracking cards will be attached to all accelerants semester reports highlighting missed acceleration criteria. - Warning letter will be sent to parents by the ACo after each assessment, if the student achieves less than 75% - One term probation is actioned with written notification signed by Aco & HoC - If the student does not perform after the one term probation, they - Individual adjustment plan will be developed by the Aco/HoTL to ensure that an enrichment plan is catering for the individual student eviting the program.